Issue 48: Groundswell launch

 Please join us at Black Spark Cultural Centre for a Welcome to Country and Smoking Ceremony, followed by an introduction to the new issue by Guest Editor Maya Hodge and Runway Journal.

-Maya will be in-conversation with Issue 48 contributors Bebe Oliver, Hope Kuchel and Alice Skye.
+Maya will be in-conversation with Issue 48 contributors Bebe Oliver, Lamisse Hamouda and Alice Skye.
 There will be readings by Issue 48 contributor Lucy Norton, and hot drinks and catering provided by Talwali Coffee Roasters and Aheda’s Kitchen.
 This event is free and open to the public.
 RSVP here.

 This venue is wheelchair accessible, however there are no accessible bathrooms.
 Please contact us in advance via email if you require Auslan interpretation.
 For further access information, please reach out to Black Spark.